Have you ever wondered why there are French people in Canada? Really, the question is more ‘why are there English people?’

 Not all of the Acadians made it through the deportation.

 A high number of boats never even made it to their final destination.
-Many people died on the journey to France and American colonies.
+Many people died on the journey to France and the American colonies.

 But for those who survived, their families were split up and some never saw each other again.